ssantichaivekin/empress/Readme.md

 * `--support` : Use the weighted average event support to evaluate clusters*

 For example, to run Cluster MPR that prints out the medians of each cluster with 4 MPRs using the weighted average event support, you run
-* `python3.7 empress.py -fn examples/heliconius.newick clumpr --median --nmprs 4 --support`
+* `python empress.py -fn examples/heliconius.newick clumpr --median --nmprs 4 --support`

-## Dependencies
-eMPRess runs in Python 3.7.4 and requires the following packages:
-* matplotlib
-* biopython
-* numpy
-* networkx